harisqazi1/Cybersecurity/README.md

 Penetration & Vulnerability Tester - Highly skilled security specialists that spend their days attempting to breach computer and network security systems.

+Cybersecurity Architect - Combines hardware and software knowledge with programming proficiency, research skills, and policy development.

 Advanced-Level
 ---------------

 Cybersecurity Manager / Admininstrator - Require an advanced understanding of information security concepts, security operations and information assurance, as well as risk management and project management skills.

-Cybersecurity Engineer - Help businesses by protecting their computer and networking systems from potential hackers and cyber-attacks.

-Cybersecurity Architect - Combines hardware and software knowledge with programming proficiency, research skills, and policy development.

 Reverse Engineer(RE)/Malware Analyst: decompiles software and uses this information to determine the function or security flaws of target software.
 Often participates as a member of an Incident Response Team or sometimes even a red team.
 Probably has a background in OS or embedded/systems development, and in-depth knowledge of assembly code for the target processor architecture